-The ongoing impact of COVID-19 is fluid and uncertain, but it has caused and may continue to cause various negative effects, including an inability to meet with our existing or potential end-customers; our end-customers deciding to delay or abandon their planned purchases; increased requests for delayed payment terms or product discounts by our end-customers and channel partners; us delaying, canceling, or withdrawing from user and industry conferences and other marketing events, including some of our own; and changes in the demand for our products, which has caused us to reprioritize our engineering and research and development efforts and make changes to our original offering roadmap.
-We have also experienced supply chain challenges, including chip and component shortages (in some cases, attributable to labor shortages), and at times we may not have sufficient inventory of certain of our products to promptly meet customer demand.
+The ongoing impact of COVID-19 is fluid and uncertain, but it has caused and may continue to cause various negative effects, including an inability to meet with our existing or potential end-customers; our end-customers deciding to delay or abandon their planned purchases; increased requests for delayed payment terms or product discounts by our end-customers and channel partners; and changes in the demand for our products, which has caused us to reprioritize our engineering and research and development efforts and make changes to our original offering roadmap.
+We have also experienced, and continue to experience, challenges associated with the global semiconductor chip and component supply and at times we may not have sufficient inventory of certain of our products to promptly meet customer demand.
 As a result, we have experienced at times extended delivery times and increased costs for chips and components compared to historic levels; our demand generation activities and our ability to close transactions with end-customers and partners may be negatively impacted; our ability to provide 24x7 worldwide support and/or replacement parts to our end-customers may be adversely affected; and it has been and, until the impact of COVID-19 subsides globally and global economic conditions improve, will continue to be more difficult for us to forecast our operating results.